 This is a comprehensive guide that explains how to file a wrongful termination lawsuit in California.

-Wrongful termination is defined as being fired from your job for reasons that violate state or federal law.
 In California, employees are protected against wrongful termination by a number of different laws, including the Fair Employment and Housing Act (FEHA), the California Labor Code, and the National Labor Relations Act (NLRA).